 Question 13.3 from the first paper of 2008 presented the candidates with a characteristic film, and asked them to "list 4 clinical signs typically found on chest examination".
-Thus far this has been the only engagement with pleural effusions the college has had, which is surprising given how much one can ask about.
+Up until 2020, this had been the only engagement with pleural effusions the college has had, which is surprising given how much one can ask about.
 Is it transudative or exudative?
 What caused it?
 What are the radiological features?
 What tests would you order?
 And so forth.
 Acknowledging this, they ultimately asked a detailed question about pleural fluid analysis in Question 16 from the first paper of 2020.

 The best resources for this: